After you design your pass Template, you can then Generate the passes and Distribute them to your users.

-After you have saved your Template, send yourself a test pass on an iOS device.
-The device must be running at minimum iOS 6 to view passes.
+After you have saved your Template, send yourself a test pass. iOS devices must be running at minimum iOS 6 to view passes.

 Navigate to the Templates section in the Reach dashboard, select a template, then click the Edit Design button.

-Click the Send Test Pass button at the bottom of the screen.
+Click the Send Test Pass button at the bottom of the screen, then:

-Open the Mail app on your iOS device, open the “New Pass Generated…” email, and tap the Wallet attachment to view the pass, then tap the Wallet attachment to save and view the pass.
+- Apple: Open the Mail app on your iOS device, open the “New Pass Generated…” email, tap the Wallet attachment to view the pass, then tap the Wallet attachment to save and view the pass.